Quick answer

 Current-law planning note

 Article 50 contains transparency obligations for providers and deployers of certain AI systems, and the AI Act Service Desk states that Article 50 transparency requirements apply as of 2 August 2026.
 Use this page as an operational screening aid only.
-The Commission Code of Practice on marking and labelling AI-generated content remains implementation context unless final approval status is verified; final notice design and legal interpretation should be reviewed by qualified counsel.
+The European Commission published the Code of Practice on marking and labelling AI-generated content on 10 June 2026.
+Treat the Code as voluntary implementation support for marking and labelling workflows, not as a substitute for Article 50, Commission guidelines, or qualified legal review.

 Run the Article 50 decision tree